allen-cell-animated/website-3d-cell-viewer/.github/ISSUE_TEMPLATE/ux_issue.md

 ---
 name: Usability Issue/Improvement
 about: '"Assign to "UX Backlog and Tracking" if we're commited to its development.
-Assign to "Feedback and Insights Research Repository" if low priority or suggestion that warrants investigation before committment,"'
+Assign to "Feedback and Insights Research Repository" if low priority or suggestion that warrants investigation before committment"'
 title: ''
 labels: ux
 assignees: ''